Murder by Contract

 The total runtime of Murder by Contract is 81 minutes (1h 21m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.7/10, and global collection metrics, Murder by Contract stands as a successful venture for the creators.
-It remains an essential piece of the 1958 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.7/10, and global performance metrics, Murder by Contract is classified as a HIT.
+It remains an essential part of the 1958 cinematic calendar.

 Frequently Asked Questions